The best merchant services allow you to take payments both online as well as in store, in order to better support your business.

 Fees can also vary according to sales volume, and it's worth keeping an eye on transaction fees.
 While some merchant services may charge seemingly high monthly fees, these often come with very low individual transaction costs that make them very competitive.

-- We've also highlighted the best payment gateways of 2019
+- We've also highlighted the best payment gateways.

-Square (previously known as Square Payments Processing) is a merchant service designed to “start selling fast”.
+Square offers a merchant service designed to “start selling fast”.
 It will attract smaller and new businesses starting out with its promise of quick setup, no long term contracts and no monthly fees, and even includes a free mag-stripe reader.

 Square offers a robust feature set including being able to send invoices (even from a mobile device) to customers for payment, storing the card information for regular customers, plus support for third-party e-commerce platforms such as Wix and Ecwid.
 It also boasts the ability to take keyed-in payments directly via the Square Virtual Terminal without a card reader, and an offline mode for those occasions when an internet connection is not available.